FairDD: Fair Dataset Distillation: Preliminaries

 } where $\Psi$ and $\ell(\cdot)$ represent the parameter space and loss function, respectively.
 The pioneering work~\citep{wang2018dataset} formulates $\Alg$ as a bi-level optimization problem.
-However, such an optimization process is time-consuming and unsTable Recent works circumvent it and propose surrogate matching objectives to achieve comparable and even better performance.
+However, such an optimization process is time-consuming and unstable.
+Recent works circumvent it and propose surrogate matching objectives to achieve comparable and even better performance.
 This research line is collectively referred to as the DMF, and our paper primarily studies one-stage GM~\citep{zhao2020dataset, zhao2021dataset} and DM~\citep{zhao2023dataset, wang2022cafe, zhao2022synthesizing}.
-We leave two-stage trajectory-matching (TM) for future exploration. \paragraph{Visual Fairness} Visual fairness is an important field to mitigate discrimination against minority groups.
+We leave it for future exploration.

+\paragraph{Visual Fairness} Visual fairness is an important field to mitigate discrimination against minority groups.
 Group fairness requires no statistical disparity to different groups in terms of PA, such as race and gender.
 This means that an ideal fair model should make independent predictions between TA and PA.
 One of the common fairness criteria is equalized odds (EO), which computes the prediction accuracy of PA conditioned on TA, to evaluate the level of conditional independence between PA and TA.
 We use two types of difference of equalized odds $\textrm{DEO}_\textrm{M}$ and $\textrm{DEO}_\textrm{A}$ from the worst and averaged levels.
-Formally, given the PA set $\mathcal{A} = \{a_1, a_2,..., a_p\}$, $\textrm{DEO}_\textrm{M}$ and $\textrm{DEO}_\textrm{A}$~\citep{jung2021fair} can be formulated mathematically as follows: {
+Formally, given the PA set $\mathcal{A} = \{a_1, a_2,..., a_p\}$, where $p$ denotes the number of protected attributes. $\textrm{DEO}_\textrm{M}$ and $\textrm{DEO}_\textrm{A}$~\citep{jung2021fair} can be formulated mathematically as follows: {

 }